 The Son is the radiance of God's glory and the exact representation of his being, sustaining all things by his powerful word.
 (Hebrews 1:3)

 He is before all things, and in him all things hold together (Col. 1:17)

 In other words, if God were to stop sustaining all things by his powerful word, the world would stop existing.
 That is why, when describing nature, the Bible so easily switches perspectives depending on whether it is emphasizing the regular behavior of natural phenomena, or their origin in God’s providential sustenance.
 So, as St. Augustine might say,

 Augustine doesn’t mean that nature is the same as God (pantheism), for, as he also argued, God operates outside of space and time.
 Nevertheless, and this is a very subtle point, a case can be made for ascribing some independent causal power to the laws of nature.
 On the other hand, there is no room within a robust biblical theism for the opposite deistic notion that God started the world and then left it to run on its own, completely independently, because descriptions of God’s continuous care for creation are found throughout Scripture:

 Are not two sparrows sold for a penny?
 Yet not one of them will fall to the ground apart from the will of your Father.
 And even the very hairs of your head are all numbered.
-(Matthew 10:29,30)
+(Matt.
+10:29,30)

 As Christian thinkers throughout the Middle Ages wrestled with the questions of miracles and God’s action in the world, the following ideas emerged: if the regularities of nature are a manifestation of the sustenance of God then one would expect them to be trustworthy and consistent, rather than capricious.
 The regular behavior of nature could be viewed as the “customs of the Creator” as it were.
 Christians glorify God by studying these “laws of nature.”
 A strong case can be made that such theological realizations helped pave the way for the rise of modern science (see my essay for sources).